 If you do not file your notice of assessment, notice of reassessment or tax return or a notice of objection in the timelines required, the recalculation will be done based on deeming your income has increased.

 What happens if the parent paying support does not file the required financial information with the Recalculation Officer?

 The payor’s income will be deemed to be 10 per cent higher than the payor’s most recent information that the Recalculation Officer has on file for the payor.
 For example, if there is a tax assessment on file with the Recalculation Officer for the previous year and the payor’s income was $40,000, if financial information is not provided, the payor’s income will be deemed to be $44,000.

-What do I do if I am the payor, did not provide the financial information during the required time period, and my income has been deemed to be 10 per cent higher?
+What do I do if I am the payor, I did not provide the financial information during the required time period and I receive a notice of recalculation saying the Recalculation Officer has deemed my income?

 What can I do if I do not agree with the recalculated amounts?

 Either parent may, within 30 days after being notified of the recalculated amount, file a Notice of Objection based on the following:

 - If the payor did not file the Income Tax Return/Notice of Assessment within the required time frame and the payor's reported income is less than the amount determined by the Recalculation Officer,